THE TERROR OF THE LORD (EXCERPT OF THE MAINSPRING)

 We may experience the Divine fire in this life.
 We may die and face the fire in the next life.

-For this cause many are weak and sickly among you, and many sleep.
+For this reason many are weak and sick among you, and many sleep [died].
 (I Corinthians 11:30)

-Some men’s sins are open beforehand, going before to judgment; and some men they follow after.
-(I Timothy 5:24).
+Some men’s sins are clearly evident, preceding them to judgment, but those of some men follow later.
+(I Timothy 5:24)

 The idea that we can walk with God by a kind of magic, that is, we can continue in our untransformed state and God will see us only through Christ, is not true.